cjimti/mk/_posts/2018-07-10-team-kubernetes-remote-access.md

 ```
 #### Service

-[Deployment]s manage [Pods] and they can be ephemeral, being moved from one node to another, destroyed or re-created at any time.
+Kubernetes [Deployment]s manage [Pods].
+Consider [Pods] ephemeral, being moved from one node to another, destroyed or re-created at any time.
 [Service]s are persistent and give us a point to attach our network [ingress].
 If you don't already have ingress setup, you might want to read my article [Ingress on Custom Kubernetes] to get started.
 [Ingress] needs a [service] to attach to; however you don't need ingress to set up a service.

 `50-service-ok.yml`:
 ```yaml